xn-projects/financial_dashboard/README.md

 # Financial Resilience Dashboard

-This project provides an interactive analysis of corporate liquidity and leverage, focusing on how efficiently companies can cover long-term debt using available cash reserves.
+This project delivers an in-depth analysis of corporate financial resilience by examining how effectively companies balance liquidity and long-term debt.

-The dashboard visualizes key financial relationships through dynamic charts that reveal structural trends, liquidity gaps, stress periods, and relative positioning across companies.
-It enables users to explore both short-term financial strength and longer-term risk exposure across multiple reporting periods.
+The dashboard enables users to explore structural trends, stress periods, and relative positioning across companies through interactive visual analytics.

-The project was initially prototyped in **Tableau** for rapid exploratory analysis and visual validation.
-It was later fully rebuilt using **Python**, **Plotly Dash**, and **FastAPI** to support:
+Originally prototyped in **Tableau** for rapid analytical iteration, the solution was fully rebuilt using **Python**, **Plotly Dash**, and **FastAPI** to support automation, API integration, and scalable production deployment.
-- automation,
-- API integration,
-- scalable cloud deployment,
-- and interactive, production-ready analytics.

-Together, these technologies provide a flexible and robust framework for data-driven financial risk assessment.

 ---